umran/tcp-sms-auth/README.md

 // client initiates the protocol - the only argument is the client's phone number var initiateObject = client.initiate('7012345')

-// server responds with a challenge - returns a challengeObject which contains an sms message object and an http message object var challengeObject = server.challenge(initiateObject)
+// server responds with a challenge - returns a challengeObject which contains an sms message object and an tcp message object var challengeObject = server.challenge(initiateObject)

-// client calls back with a response - the arguments are the IP message (http object) received from the server and the challenge code received via sms (as a hex string) var responseObject = client.respond(challengeObject.http, challengeObject.sms.challenge)
+// client calls back with a response - the arguments are the tcp message object received from the server and the challenge code received via sms (as a hex string) var responseObject = client.respond(challengeObject.http, challengeObject.sms.challenge)

 // server terminates the protocol upon response